FAQ

 The project

-FT8AF is a fork of the excellent FT8CN that brings it forward: a full Jetpack Compose / Material 3 dark UI, complete English localization (the original was Chinese-only), an active QSO monitor with caller queue, Cloudlog and QRZ auto-logging, plus 58+ bug fixes across two "bug bash" passes.
-The core decoding heritage is FT8CN's — we modernized the experience around it.
+FT8AF is a fork of the excellent FT8CN that brings it forward: a full Jetpack Compose / Material 3 dark UI, an active QSO monitor with caller queue and smart hunting, FT4 and FT2 modes alongside FT8, a world map with QSO paths, POTA activation mode, auto-logging to Cloudlog, QRZ, Wavelog and PSKReporter, multi-language support (the original was Chinese-only), plus dozens of bug fixes across multiple "bug bash" passes.
+The core decoding heritage is FT8CN's — we modernized and expanded the experience around it.
+See how FT8AF compares to WSJT-X, JTDX and FT8CN →

 It's built by Patrick Burns (K1AF) and Reid (N0RC) — much of it, famously, vibe-coded on I-70 on the way to Hamvention.
-Huge credit goes to BG7YOZ, the original author of FT8CN, and N0BOY, who hosts the original repository and did early translation work.
+Huge credit goes to BG7YOZ, the original author of FT8CN, and N0BOY, who hosts the original repository.
 None of this exists without them.

 Please do.
 The code lives on GitHub — open an issue for bugs or feature ideas, send a pull request, or just star the repo to follow along.
 Field reports from real on-the-air use are especially welcome.